-24 SoLoud::FFTFilter
+27 SoLoud::FFTFilter

 The FFT filter is a simple voice-breaking filter that uses FFT and inverse FFT.
+It's pretty much a broken filter and will most likely get replaced in a future version of SoLoud.

 The filter exists mainly to adjust the speech synthesizer's voice in strange ways.
 It can also be used as basis for other FFT-based filters.